INERRANCY AND DOCTRINAL PURITY

 He showed his teeth.
 “I have issues with commitment, OK?”

 I waited for more, but he stopped.
-He turned to leave, then paused.
-He clenched his fists and twirled.
+He turned to leave, then clenched his fists and twirled.
 Eyes wet, he seemed to cry.
 Maybe… I wasn’t sure.

 “Why can’t anyone marry the ones they love?”
 Rising on his toes, he glared, pirouetted, and walked away.